nfergu/memalot/README.md

 - "Analyze the referrer graph for objects of type MyObject for memalot report \<report-id\>"
 - "Create a diagram of the references to leaking objects in memalot report \<report-id\>"
 - "Create a comprehensive HTML report for memalot report \<report-id\>"

+### End-to-end Example<a id="end-to-end-example"></a>

+AI tools may be able to perform end-to-end fixing of memory leaks if you give them a sufficiently simple example.
+That is they may be able to instrument your code using Memalot, analyse the leak report via the Memalot MCP server, and fix the memory leak.
+See [this simple example](https://github.com/nfergu/memalot_examples/tree/main/src/memalot-examples/sized_cache), which can be used to try out this process.

 ### Tips for Using the MCP Server<a id="tips-for-using-the-mcp-server"></a>